missionpinball/mpf-docs/docs/game_logic/multiballs/multiball_locks.md

 Multiball locks can be configured in one of four modes of operation:

-`virtual_only`
+## `virtual_only`

-:   When a new ball is locked, the lock count is increased.
+When a new ball is locked, the lock count is increased.
 Period.
-It
-    does not matter how many physical balls are locked.
+It does not matter how many physical balls are locked.
 Separate counts are maintained per player.
 This is usually the best option for locks in modern machines.

-`physical_only`
+## `physical_only`

-:   As the name implies, the number of balls locked is always the same
-    as the physical number of balls in the lock.
+As the name implies, the number of balls locked is always the same as the physical number of balls in the lock.
 A new ball locked will increase the lock count for that player and lock the ball.
 However if another player "steals" one of the locked balls, then when the previous player starts their turn, the lock count is updated based on the physical balls locked.
 This is mostly for EM and early solid state machines where balls would be locked in different places on the playfield but the next player could steal them if the player who locked them didn't get multiball started.

-`min_virtual_physical`
+## `min_virtual_physical`

-:   Similar to physical only except a player locking a ball will always
-    increase the lock count even if that same ball is ejected again.
+Similar to physical only except a player locking a ball will always increase the lock count even if that same ball is ejected again.

-`no_virtual`
+## `no_virtual`:

-:   MPF forgets everything when the player changes.
+MPF forgets everything when the player changes.

 Ball locks are stored on a per-player basic and are NOT based on the number of balls that are physically contained in any ball devices.